0732sta/starter-python/file/README.md

 ```bash
 cd 'yourfolder'
 ```
-- Then, you can see the output from the input that you wrote in read.py
+- Then, you can see the output from the code that you wrote in read.py
 ```bash
 python read.py
 ```
 - **the output** :

 ![read1](read1.png)

 #### Example 3